 How Acupuncture Can Help You Recover Your Sense of Smell and Taste

 Studies show that acupuncture helps improve the sense of smell and taste by clearing blockages, increasing circulation, and restoring nerve function.
 Let’s take a closer look at how acupuncture works:

 Some researchers believe that loss of smell from Covid-19 could be related to increased inflammation in the nasal passages.
 Acupuncture helps reduce inflammation and restore the nasal tissue to a healthy state, potentially returning the sense of smell.

 Scalp and ear acupuncture directly stimulate the brain and sense organs.

-Along with traditional styles of acupuncture, focused methods like scalp or auricular acupuncture for loss of smell offer promising results.
+Along with traditional styles of acupuncture, focused methods like focusing on the scalp or auricular acupuncture for loss of smell offer promising results.
 Why?
 These styles of acupuncture communicate directly with the brain due to their close proximity.
 They are best suited to those who lost their sense of smell due to nerve dysfunction or cellular damage post-infection.

 Acupuncture addresses the entire sensory system.

-Rather than focus on just the nose or the tongue, acupuncture takes a holistic view of the senses.
+Rather than focusing on just the nose or the tongue, acupuncture takes a holistic view of the senses.
 In Chinese medicine, each sense organ links to an organ system that determines how well that sense functions.